Aggressive Or Reckless Driving

 In reckless driving, the driver does not intend to cause harm, but still sees the possibility of harm, taking the risk anyway.
 Recklessness involves a greater degree of fault than negligence but a lesser degree of fault than intentional wrongdoing.

-Many people talk about reckless driving in terms of "road rage" or other intentional actions that drivers use to put other drivers at risk.
-To learn more about aggressive or reckless driving and how it may impact your personal injury claim, contact the San Antonio car accident attorneys at The Law Offices of Tyler & Peery.
+Many people talk about reckless driving in terms of “road rage” or other intentional actions that drivers use to put other drivers at risk.
+To learn more about aggressive or reckless driving and how it may impact your personal injury claim, the trial attorneys at The Law Offices of Tyler & Peery are available by calling 1-800-281-3188 or by contacting us online.